Major figures from Greece’s arts and culture scene assessed the extraordinary period we are living through.

 Dimitris Lignadis, Artistic Director of the National Theatre of Greece, and Nikos Kolovos, Artistic Director of National Theatre of Northern Greece, commented on the same issue from the point of view of their own sector.
 “Unfortunately, our field has so many peculiarities, multifaceted labor relations, acceptance of horrible working conditions for the sake of fame or art, absence of degrees and a license to practice in various specialties so that despite the admittedly brave measures taken by the state, it is impossible for the entire range of people in cultural work to be covered.
 So, the measures are satisfactory, but there are still things to be done in order to solve chronic problems in our field,” commented Dimitris Lignadis.
 Nikos Kolovos added: “The responsibility, the challenge, and the honor is great, to report, record, and highlight our potential to have culture, to help all the artists who have to act and have something to say this summer, marking another historic success: that of the world’s first cultural reactivation where other—much more advanced—countries are slowing down and delaying.”

 The DIALOGUES are curated and moderated by Anna-Kynthia Bousdoukou.

-*The opinions expressed by DIALOGUES participants are solely their own and do not necessarily represent the views of the Stavros Niarchos Foundation (SNF) or the SNF DIALOGUES team.
+*The opinions expressed by DIALOGUES participants, whether representing officially institutions and organizations or themselves, are solely their own and do not necessarily represent the views of the Stavros Niarchos Foundation (SNF) or iMEdD.
 Speakers’ remarks are made freely, without prior guidance or intervention from the team.